Programs

 Daily Meal Program

-Samaritan provides hot meals for those in need 365 days a year- no questions asked- allowing Samaritan to serve as a community kitchen table for those struggling with hunger and poverty.
-Samaritan is a place where, with the help of 9 staff and over 800 volunteers a month, individuals and families find not only a warm nutritious meal but support, acceptance, connection, hope and love.
-Onondaga County ties for tenth in the state for percentage of individuals who are food insecure- meaning they have limited or uncertain access
+Samaritan provides hot meals for those in need 365 days a year, no questions asked, allowing Samaritan to serve as a community kitchen table for those struggling with hunger and poverty.
+Samaritan is a place where, with the help of 9 staff and over 800 volunteers a month, individuals and families find not only a warm, nutritious meal but support, acceptance, connection, hope, and love.
+Onondaga County ties for tenth in the state for the percentage of individuals who are food insecure, meaning they have limited or uncertain access to adequate food.

 Volunteer Program